ebuchman/blog/content/posts/hayek-polanyi.md

 even studied under Hayek at the London School of Economics!

-Hayek and Polanyi represent in some sense the culmination of the two grand schools of central European economics - Hayek and the deductive methods of the Austrian School, Polanyi and the dialectics of the Historical School.
+Hayek and Polanyi represent in some sense the culmination of the two grand schools of central European economics - Hayek and the [Austrian School], Polanyi and the [Historical School].
 These schools have been dueling in the notorious [Methodenstreit][Methodenstreit] ("dispute over methods") since the 1880s.
 Though there are many notable cross-overs and linkages between them over time (Max Weber, Joseph Schumpeter, etc.), the vitriol of past divides lingers on today in crude conceptions